Natan Strugatsky: Political activity (1917–1928)

 After demobilization, Natan Strugatsky took up party work in Adjara, becoming in 1925 the editor-in-chief of the daily newspaper Trudovoy Adzharistan, founded that year in Batumi as the organ of the Adjara Regional Committee of the Communist Party of Georgia (CPG(b)); the newspaper ceased publication by the end of that year.
 In the same city, on August 28, the Strugatskys' eldest son was born, named Arkady in honor of his brother who fell in revolutionary battles.
 From 1926 to 1928, Natan Strugatsky served as deputy head of the press department of the Leningrad Oblast Committee (Obkom) of the VKP(b) and head of the press department of the Vyborg District Committee of the VKP(b).
 The family lived at K. Marx Prospekt, house No. 4, communal apartment No. 16.
 Alexandra Ivanovna even managed to secure permission to separate, and the Strugatskys had a separate two-room apartment for several years before the war.
 It was here, on April 15, 1933, seven years, seven months, and eighteen days after Arkady, that the Strugatskys' younger son, named Boris, was born.
 According to relatives, Natan Zalmanovich Strugatsky was impractical, helpless in everyday matters, and earned little; his wife claimed he aspired to be a writer.
 His work in censorship and cultural institutions was supplemented by a "book ration" ("any fiction published in Leningrad at the time — for free"), from which a large home library was amassed, occupying two cabinets.

 Oh, what wonderful books those were!
-Dumas, Cervantes, Verhaeren, André Gide, Mérimée, Mac Orlan… Publishers: Academia, Krug, World Library.
+Dumas, Cervantes, Verhaeren, André Gide, Mérimée, Mac Orlan… Publishers: Academia.edu, Krug, World Library.